rcrowe/phing-hipchat/README.md

 **Properties file**

-You can also define the attributes as properties (I like to keep my in a properties file).
+You can also define the attributes as properties (I like to keep mine in a properties file).

 	<property name="hipchat.token" value="23k4l4jkl234jl234kl24" />
 	<property name="hipchat.room" value="Hippy" />